Don Black (white supremacist): Stormfront

-In a 1998 interview for the alternative weekly newspaper Miami New Times, Black said: "We want to take America back.
+In 1998, Black told the Miami New Times: "We want to take America back.
 We know a multicultural Yugoslav nation can't hold up for too long.
 Whites won't have any choice but to take military action.
 It's our children whose interests we have to defend."

-In 1999, Black created the website "martinlutherking.org", which is administered by Stormfront.
-This website was created to malign the character of Dr King.
-In January 2018, the site remained online and surpassed sites containing reliable content in Google search results.
+In 1999, Black created the website "martinlutherking.org", which is administered by Stormfront, to malign King's character.
+In January 2018, the site remained online and surpassed sites containing reliable content in Google Search results.

 In December 2007, Black gained attention for donating money to Ron Paul's 2008 presidential run.

 In 2008, Black said that the establishment of white pride as a special interest group within the Republican Party is crucial.
 Asked by an interviewer for Italian newspaper la Repubblica if Stormfront was not just the new Ku Klux Klan, Black responded: "Yes, that's how it is", though he noted that he would never say so to an American journalist.

 On May 5, 2009, it was announced that Black was one of 22 on a British Home Office list of individuals banned from entering the United Kingdom for "promoting serious criminal activity and fostering hatred that might lead to inter-community violence".